top of page

 Human beings are complex, unpredictable, and imperfect.
 Judging, categorizing, and focusing on flaws can create the feeling of understanding and control.

 The goal of the pattern was to keep you within a range of outcomes your nervous system believed it had the resources to navigate.
 Without sufficient confidence in your abilily to navigate ambiguity, vulnerability, or imperfection, the nervous system chose to preserve continuity.
-It did so through rigid evaluations and certainty about what is right, wrong, acceptable, or unacceptable — anything that reduced the possibility of disruption, overwhelm, rejection, loss, or change that imperfection might brought.
+It did so through rigid evaluations and norms about what is right, wrong, acceptable, or unacceptable — anything that reduced the possibility of disruption, overwhelm, rejection, loss, or change that ambiguity might brought.

 Immediate Relief but Delayed Consequences